ajcrabill/esb-com/coach-newsletter/index.md

       <a href="https://www1.effectiveschoolboards.com/offers/NFhgHZS2/checkout" class="cta-button">Get Started →</a><br/>
       You'll get all of the Free membership perks plus:
       <ul class="features">
-        <li>Weekly paid version of, "The Effective School Board Member" newsletter</li>
+        <li>Monthly paid version of, "The Effective School Board Coach" newsletter</li>
-        <li>Access to The Effective School Board Member's Member Lounge</li>
+        <li>Access to The Effective School Board Coach's Coach Lounge</li>
-        <li>Access to discounts of The Effective School Board Member merchandise</li>
+        <li>Access to discounts of The Effective School Board Coach merchandise</li>
-        <li>Higher priority for submission of questions to appear in the weekly newsletter</li>
+        <li>Higher priority for submission of questions to appear in the monthly newsletter</li>
       </ul>
       <p class="note"></p>
     </div>